Buying a Property

 1. Start your online property search

-To get a feel for what’s available on the market that match your property wishlist, we suggest starting with your own online property search, exploring properties, areas and familiairising yourself with agents that specialise in zones you wish to focus on.
+To get a feel for what’s available on the market that match your property wishlist, we suggest starting with your own online property search, exploring properties, areas and familiarizing yourself with agents that specialize in zones you wish to focus on.

 buying a property in spain - choose a real estate agent